-Support policies that will build strong local health systems and train a sustainable health workforce.
-Strong, integrated health systems prevent devastating infectious disease outbreaks, bolster access to essential health services and strong public health responses, prevent stock outs of essential medicines and other lifesaving health products, and help drive inclusive economic growth.
-Additionally, investments in health workers save millions of women’s and children’s lives, enhance global health security efforts, and bear tremendous economic returns.
+Support policies that will build strong local health systems and enable sustainable health work forces.
+Strong, integrated health systems prevent devastating infectious disease outbreaks, bolster access to essential health services, enable rapid public health responses, prevent stockouts of essential medicines and other lifesaving health products and help drive inclusive economic growth.
+Additionally, investments in health workers help save millions of women’s and children’s lives, improve overall global health security and are economically beneficial.